InstaWP/instawp-connect/readme.txt

 == Changelog ==

+= 0.1.0.33 =
+- FIX - Fixed display of parent sites list for 2 way sync.

 = 0.1.0.32 - 2 May 2024 =
 - FIX - Fixed DOMAIN_CURRENT_SITE constant support for push.
 - FIX - Fixed missing class at mark at staging site.